pbklink/motif-core/etc/motif-core.api.md

     get referencable(): boolean;
     // (undocumented)
     scanId: string;
 }

+// Warning: (ae-missing-release-tag) "DeleteScanDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DeleteScanDataItem extends ScanPublishDataItem {
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

 // Warning: (ae-missing-release-tag) "DeleteScanDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)